omonimus1/HackerRank-Solutions/README.md

 Here you will be able to find my HackerRank solutions to many challenghes, using C++, JavaScript, Python and SQL

-## How to contribute?
-1. Fork the repository
-2. Do the desired changes (add/delete/modify)
-3. Make a pull request

-## When to contribute?
-1. If there is no solution to a problem in the main branch.
-2. If your solution is asymptotically faster than the one in the main branch.
-3. If your algorithm is of the same time complexity but with reduced code size.
-In this case, comment out the original solution and make a pull request with your solution.
-4. If you have another method of solving the problem which is asymptotically slower than the original method then, comment your solution in the main file and make a pull request.

-## Mind that
-Constructive criticisms or code reviews of any kind are very much welcome.

-If you have any questions about the solutions you can find here, feel free to contact me at: [davidepollicino2015@gmail.com](mailto:davidepollicino2015@gmail.com?subject=[GitHub]%20HackerRankSolution)

 ## Correlated Materials

 This repository is part of the [Competitive Programmig guide](https://github.com/omonimus1/competitive-programming/blob/master/README.md) so if you would to like to have access to other coding solutions by Codechef, [Geeks For Geeks](https://github.com/omonimus1/geeks-for-geeks-solutions/blob/master/README.md), InterviewBit or UVA, visit [My Competitive Programming repository](https://github.com/omonimus1/competitive-programming/blob/master/README.md)